cbjadwani/django-logbook/README.rst

 Information
 ===========

-django_logbook is logbook plugin for Django Web Framework which adds new logging facilities to it.
+django-logbook is logbook plugin for Django Web Framework which adds new logging facilities to it.

 ============
 Installation